 - Poor cymbal sound output

-Mendini is among the most common brands you will hear when you start playing drums.
+Mendini is among the most common brands you will hear when you start playing the drums.
 For years, they have been making the best quality drum sets.

 For the basic entry-level choice, you will get Mendini’s full-sized adult starter drum set.